 We are not suggesting there is one decision that should be used by all companies, regardless of what area they are investigating from a system requirement point-of-view.
 But one item worth remembering is that people become fatigued and distracted, and experience a certain blindness to potential data issues, processes, or control omissions.
 A Unified Platform Application does not have this issue.

 Regardless of the decision your company takes, ensure all options are thoroughly researched and all areas of the business are included in the decision.

-Visit the Board website to find out more about the benefits of a unified platform on project management and beyond.
+Visit the Board website to find out more about the benefits of a unified platform on Portfolio Management and beyond.